Teacher Certification Majors and Minors

 Prepare to meet the challenges of teaching literacy in a global environment, and learn how to integrate current technology into your teaching methodology.

 Integrate science course work into your degree, and gain a broad background in biology, chemistry, geology, and physics.
-Add the flexibility to teach secondary-level science to any degree.
+Add the flexibility to teach secondary-level science to any degree (BS in Biology is most popular).

 Learn and teach mathematics using the latest technological tools, software, and educational practices.
 You will take specialized courses in geometry, number theory, and the history of mathematics.